 Talking about Coronavirus

-We know that children may be worried about Coronavirus, and what might happen to them or their loved ones during this uncertain time.
-We have put together some resources to introduce ways you can talk about Coronavirus without promoting worry.
+As we learn to ‘live with coronavirus’ it’s understandable that children, some who have now lived their entire lives in a global pandemic, will continue to need ongoing support and some may still be worried about Coronavirus, and what might happen to them or their loved ones during this uncertain time.
+We have put together some resources to talk about Coronavirus without promoting worry.

 My name is Coronavirus